 Healing without regard to whether the patients were evil or good, Braden moves through the world ministering to those most in need.
 His priests, rare though they are, believe that through purity of intent and goodness of soul, even wars can be cured.
 Though evidence suggests that war cannot, Braden priests are able to heal maladies denied to other gods, such as chaos-touched changes.

 There are copycat priests who use other divine faith to heal in Braden's name.
 Braden himself does not care about this so long as the healing is not subject to some harmful agenda.
-However, there is a cult of superstition that has grown around Braden.
-Charlatans are to be driven out.
+However, there is a cult of superstition that has grown around Braden's priests.
 They are to be fed, clothed, and placed into hospitals (or hospitals brought to them).
 If the area is dangerous, lords will send militia to escort the priest on their lands.
 Every courtesy, even if unaccepted, is to be offered.
 Sub-human races, like kobolds and goblins, have come to recognize Braden.
 Though they fear Braden, they parade their afflicted out to be healed.
 There are stories of Braden clerics entering goblin warrens and living there for a time.
 So long as patients are not hurt, Braden might stay.
 They typically leave when those healed enter war with good races... so they're never there for long.